 Through the UKirk program (but available to all students), we offer opportunities for both retreats away from the school setting and mission experiences within our local, national and international communities.
 Events range from a day to a week in length and examine issues labeled as important by UKirk students.

 This is a conference where hundreds of students gather from January 2-5 each year to share stories and be inspired.
 For 2023, leadership includes Peter Enns and will look at what we need when it is hard to keep going when life is crazy, and you just don’t want to.

 Gather (also known as "First Fridays") is a fellowship of people generally ranging from mid-twenties to mid-forties in age.
 We have done a lot of fun things together and look forward to more of the same!

-Outings to restaurants and wineries
+Outings to restaurants, wineries, and breweries

 Cookouts/potlucks with and without lawn games